 22 Aug Mike’s Upper East Side Pop-Up Tour

-Join the Society for Commercial Archeology for a members-only pop-up event in New York City on October 12, 2019, as we follow our president, Michael Hirsch, in search of his Manhattan
+Nearly two dozen members and guests joined Society for Commercial Archeology president Michael Hirsch for a whirlwind pop-up event in New York City on October 12, 2019.

 We have engaged New York Neon author, Thomas E. Rinaldi, and Hilary Grossman, an expert specializing in documenting and building preservation cases for transportation related architecture.
 Since we plan to cover a lot of territory, about a mile apart.
 We have split the tour in 2 parts.